dezitter/movy/tasks.md

  - [x] pass <movy-sort-control> data as inputs from <movy-list>

 - [ ] introduce Action modules
- - [ ] add a MovieAction to update store on add/fetch/remove
+ - [x] add a MovieAction to update store on add/fetch/remove
  - [ ] add a FilterAction to update store on filter/sort
  - [ ] add a PagerAction to update store on prev/next
+ - [ ] add Store helpers to modify state, DO NOT modify store properties directly from Actions

 - [ ] reset filter when Adding a movie with default sorting
 - [x] do not send query if 'text' is empty